The safety of complementary and alternative therapies

 - Talk to your own cancer doctor before you buy anything

 If you are considering using an alternative therapy or complementary therapy it is very important to tell your cancer doctor, specialist nurse, pharmacist or GP.
-Many people using complementary and alternative cancer therapies don’t tell their doctors because
+Many people using complementary and alternative cancer therapies don’t tell their doctors.
+This may be because their doctor didn’t ask them so they didn’t mention it.
+Or they may worry that their doctor will tell them to stop using the therapy.

 You may not think that it is important for your doctor or nurse to know about these therapies.
 But some therapies could possibly interact with your cancer treatments and make them work less well or increase the side effects.
 You need to be especially careful with some dietary supplements such as vitamins, minerals and herbal products.